jnichols1995/Final-Project/README.md

 # Final Project
 ## Description
-This project connects to a feed lab API and utilizes the Streamlit framework to visualize the feed sample results.
+This project utilizes a .csv of live cattle lot summary kill results and displays the information via Streamlit page.
+The kill information can be filtered by the supplier or the kill date.
+The project also displays the current weather at the Tyson Holcomb meat packing plant.

 ### Dependencies